Purity Coffee Review: Healthy Organic Coffee Beans

 The Protect Light-Medium Roast is formulated to protect the liver specifically, though it conveys the same benefits as the other beans.
 As the lightest roast, it has the highest levels of antioxidants, which have been shown to reduce the risk of cirrhosis and liver cancer.

 Protect is the only single-origin coffee on offer, and the high-quality organic beans are sourced from Colombia.
-The beans are Rainforest Alliance and Bird Friendly certified, and they feature flavors of hazelnut, warm spices, and sweet fruit.
+The beans are Rainforest Alliance and Bird Friendly certified, and they feature flavours of hazelnut, warm spices, and sweet fruit.

 Lastly, there is the well-named Calm Decaf, which are the decaffeinated version of the Flow medium roast.
 They are Swiss Water processed, widely considered the cleanest and most effective method of decaffeination.
 This chemical-free process removes 99.9% of caffeine while retaining most of the beneficial antioxidants.

 Some of coffee’s health benefits stem from caffeine, but a decaf is an excellent option that still offers many advantages if you find you are sensitive to that stimulant.
-Plus, it’s pretty tasty, with dessert-like flavors of chocolate, vanilla, and a red apple.
+Plus, it’s pretty tasty, with dessert-like flavours of chocolate, vanilla, and a red apple.

 Other Coffee Formats